 Viewing audit logs

-You can view audit log entries in your project's Activity Feed, in the Logs Viewer, in the Stackdriver Logging API, and in the Cloud SDK.
+You can view audit log entries in your project's Activity page, in the Logs Viewer, in the Stackdriver Logging API, and in the Cloud SDK.
 You can also export audit log entries to Cloud Storage, BigQuery, or Cloud Pub/Sub.

 To view the logs, you must have the IAM roles Logging/Logs Viewer for Admin Activity logs and Logging/Private Logs Viewer for Data Access logs.
 For more information on Stackdriver Logging roles, see Access Control

-Audit log organization
+Audit log entry structure

 All audit log entries contain the name of an audit log, a resource, and a service.
 You can use these names to filter audit log entries: